 Service: To that end I currently serve on the Board of Directors for the Alliance of Women Coaches, espnW (college committee), the Sports Advisory Network for the Women’s Sport Foundation, and the Tennis and Life Camp and Gustavus Women in Leadership (GWiL) Advisory Boards for Gustavus Adolphus College.

 Documentaries I have helped co-produce with tptMN include two Emmy-nominated films, Concussions & Female Athletes and Media Coverage & Female Athletes which won the 2014 Upper Midwest Regional Emmy for best Sports Documentary.
-A third documentary with tptMN is underway, Fall 2018 release!
+A third documentary with tptMN Game ON: Women Can Coach! is underway, November 2018 release!
+See the short “Women in Sport Leadership” that was part of the PBS Online Film Festival here.

 Speaking & Educational Outreach: I give workshops and lectures to coaches, athletes, sport administrators, sport parents, educators and scholars on various aspects of my work.
 For more information click on the Presentations & Workshops Tab.